flashlin/Samples/torch-qa/fine-tune/data-user/support.md

     }
 ```

-### If you encounter a similar EF Exception problem as below.
+Question: If you encounter a similar EF Exception problem as below.
 ```error
 Titansoft.DAL.Dapper.Exceptions.DatabaseException: DatabaseClient Exception: System.InvalidOperationException: An enumerable sequence of parameters (arrays, lists, etc) is not allowed in this context at Dapper.SqlMapper.GetCacheInfo(Identity identity, Object exampleParameters, Boolean addToCache) in //Dapper/SqlMapper.cs:line 1706 at Dapper.SqlMapper.QueryAsync[T](IDbConnection cnn, Type effectiveType, CommandDefinition command) in //Dapper/SqlMapper.Async.cs:line 410 at Titansoft.DAL.Dapper.Repositories.DatabaseClient.<>c__DisplayClass20_0
 The above error is due to using TiSqlParameter and TiTableParameter in Dapper.